emilianoyoung/ai/_posts/_archive/2020-01-02-ai-creativity-will-bloom-in-2020-all-thanks-to-true-web-machine-learning.md

 ---
 category: news
 title: "AI creativity will bloom in 2020, all thanks to true web machine learning"
 excerpt: "TensorFlow.js is great new creative tool in the developer's arsenal.
 Machine learning has been trotted out as a trend to watch for many years now.
-But there’s good reason to talk about it in the context of 2020.
-And that’s thanks to developments like ..."
+But there’s good reason to talk about it in the ..."
 publishedDateTime: 2020-01-02T08:05:00Z
 sourceUrl: https://thenextweb.com/podium/2020/01/02/ai-creativity-will-bloom-in-2020-all-thanks-to-true-web-machine-learning/
 ampUrl: https://thenextweb.com/podium/2020/01/02/ai-creativity-will-bloom-in-2020-all-thanks-to-true-web-machine-learning/amp/